praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1.  click on Add to Slack
 1. select channel name
 1. click on Add Jenkins CI Integration
-1.  go down  to step 3 and copy Intergration Token Credential ID and save it somewhere
+1.  go down  to step 3 and copy Integration Token Credential ID and save it somewhere
-1. go down to Intergration Settings and copy the Token and save it somewhere
+1. go down to Integration Settings and copy the Token and save it somewhere
-1. click on save settings
+1. click on Save settings

-## Step: 3 Store the Credentials into Vault server
+## Step: 3 Store the Credentials in the Vault server
-run all these commands into vault server
+run all these commands into the vault server
 1. enable secrets path
 	 * `vault secrets enable -path=secrets kv`
-1. write secret into secret path
+1. write the secret into secret path
      * `vault write secrets/creds/docker username=abcd password=xyz`

-like wise we can store all the credentials into vault server .
-I have stored only docker credential but you can store all your credential like this.
+likewise, we can store all the credentials in the vault server.
+I have stored only the docker credential but you can store all your credential like this.

 1. create a jenkins policy file with vi or nano ` jenkins-policy.hcl`